ipfs/specs/IPIP/0000-double-hash-dht.md

 Writer Privacy is NOT the goal of this design.
 However, as a side effect, Write Privacy gets improved in some specific cases.
 - Content Providers do NOT get any additional privacy from the Client fetching the data
 - Content Providers can now hide to the DHT Server peers hosting their Provider Records which data they are serving, as long as the DHT Servers don't know the preimage of `HASH2`: `MH`.
 The DHT Servers are not able to query the content associated with the Provider Records they are storing.
-However, they can approximatively monitor the number of requests associated to the content by observing the requests in the keysubspace matching to `Prefix` of `HASH2` of the content.
+However, they can approximately monitor the number of requests associated to the content by observing the requests in the keysubspace matching to `Prefix` of `HASH2` of the content.
 DHT Servers can take an educated guess on the association of `HASH2` with the Content Provider's `PeerID`.
 The DHT Servers storing the Provider Record are able to share information about the Content Provider with potential accomplices.
 - Content Providers get additional privacy from curious DHT Servers observing a request, but NOT storing the Provider Record.
 These DHT Servers can still replay the DHT request, but are unable to discover the Content Provider's `PeerID` associated with `Preix` because the Provider Records are encrypted, and the content itself.
 This holds as long as the DHT Servers don't know the `MH` (or `CID`).

 ### Provider Record Authenticity